greatcan11/Interactive-Lab-Hub/Final Project/README.md

 >
 > We decided to implement this aspect of the game into our simulator so we ensured that the task would only be completed if the card was swiped between 1 and 3 seconds.
 If the card swipe was not between 1 and 3 seconds, the player will stay in the loop.
 >
 > Originally, the datetime library was used since that was used in an earlier lab.
 However, after realizing that we only needed to keep track of time and this library made lots of unnecessary objects since it also stored the date, we decided to use `time.perf_counter()` to track the swipe time, which is done by checking the value of the capacitive touch.
-The first time it is touched, that is the '''start_time''' and after the card is no longer touching, '''time.perf_counter()''' is called and stored into '''end_time'''.
+The first time it is touched, that is the `start_time` and after the card is no longer touching, `time.perf_counter()` is called and stored into `end_time`.
 The difference of these two variables is the amount of time the card touched the capacitive tape and the task will only be complete if that difference falls between 1 and 3 seconds.
 >
 > Another error we experienced was due to syntax.
 Using an equals sign instead of minus sign did not throw an error but started setting variables to weird values.
 >